The Tropopause in a Changing Atmosphere - DFG TRR 301

 More information can be found on the TPChange homepage.

-In our sub-project (A04) we will study aerosol chemical composition and dynamics in the UTLS region from tropical monsoon to extratropical regions by using aircraft-based in-situ mass-spectrometric measurements.
+In our sub-project (A04, led by F. Köllner, J. Schneider, and S. Borrmann) we study aerosol chemical composition and dynamics in the UTLS region from tropical monsoon to extratropical regions by using aircraft-based in-situ mass-spectrometric measurements.
 This includes conducting a detailed analysis of particle composition data from previous and upcoming tropical missions with the research aircraft HALO, HIAPER, and Geophysica as well as studying small-scale aerosol dynamics in the extratropical UTLS.

-In July-August 2022 we participated in the NASA mission “ACCLIP“ (Asian Summer Monsoon Chemical and Climate Impact Project) with the mass spectrometer ERICA onboard the G-V „HIAPER“.
+In July-August 2022, AG Borrmann/Köllner participated in the NASA mission “ACCLIP“ (Asian Summer Monsoon Chemical and Climate Impact Project) with the mass spectrometer ERICA onboard the G-V „HIAPER“.
 The mission wss conducted out of South Korea and aimed for investigating the impacts of Asian gas and aerosol emissions on global chemistry and climate via the linkage of Asian Summer Monsoon (ASM) convection and associated large-scale dynamics.

 The main CRC field campaign is currently scheduled for spring 2024.
 We will operate two UHSAS (one in the cabin, one in the towed sensor shuttle “AIRTOSS”) to study small-scale aerosol gradients in the tropopause region.
 Furthermore, we will operate the CARIBIC-AMS in the Learjet cabin to measure aerosol composition.

 F. Köllner, J. Schneider, S. Borrmann, O. Eppers, P. Joppe, P. Brauner, O. Appel, A. Hünig, S. Molleker, A. Dragoneas